-Patrick Vallance. senior vice president for drug discovery "We want partnerships development at GSK. said: that allow university researchers to work all the way through to the end of the project, getting a big reward if a medicine is launched."
+Patrick Vallance, senior vice president for drug discovery GSK. said: "We want partnerships that allow university development at researchers to work all the way through to the end of the project, getting a big reward if a medicine is launched."
 The move comes as the UK pharmaceutical group cuts back on expensive but unproductive in-house research and attempts to change from investment in their own research centres towards partnerships with outside developers.